Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/controllers/types/expression.rst

 Expression
 ==========

-The expression, which is written in the box, can consist of variables, constants and operators.
+The expression, which is written in the field, can consist of variables, constants and operators.
 These must follow the rules laid out below.